Vstudy8547/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-HTML and CSS Projects works
+This repository contains HTML and CSS Projects works